isisaddons-legacy/isis-module-security/README.md

   overrides a package-level permission; the lower-level package permission overrides a higher-level one (eg `com.mycompany.invoicing` overrides `com.mycompany`).

+* if there are conflicting permissions at the same scope, then the ALLOW takes precedence over the VETO.

 (TODO) The module also provides an implementation of [Apache Shiro](http://shiro.apache.org)'s [AuthorizingRealm](https://shiro.apache.org/static/1.2.2/apidocs/org/apache/shiro/realm/AuthorizingRealm.html).
 This allows the users/permissions to be used for Isis' authentication and/or authorization.